-I've gotten into the habit of doing a warm-up before I start painting.
-It's a chance for me to get a little bit of extra practice in, decide what colours I want to use, and be a little bit playful before starting on the real piece.
+I've gotten into the habit of warming-up before I start painting.
+It's a chance for me to get extra practice in, decide what colours I want to use, and be a playful before starting on the real piece.

-In this piece I was really working to bring in some of the bright blues and yellow tones that I have been using recently.
-My use of colour is really inspired by a lot of the Impressionists.
-There's something about their work that I find so emotive, and recently I've been particularly drawn to some of Van Gogh's bolder pieces like A Wheat Field with Cypresses (1889), which I recently had the pleasure of seeing in the person at the National Gallery in London.
-I also took this as a chance to try out my new Windsor & Newton 5ml tubes* from the Professional Water Colour range.
-If you would like to know more about these paints, you can read my review here.
+In this piece I was working to bring in some of the bright blues and yellow tones that I have been using recently.
+My colours are really inspired by a lot of the Impressionists, there's something about this style that’s so emotive, and I’m particularly drawn to some of Van Gogh's bolder pieces like A Wheat Field with Cypresses (1889), which I recently saw in the person at the National Gallery in London.